 “Stained Glass Window Depicting Scenes from the Legend of Saint Vincent of Saragossa” (1245) – France

 “Antonius Model Stradivarius Violin” (1711) – Italy

 February 3, 2014 through July 20, 2014

-Acknowledged as the leader of the nineteenth century British Arts and Crafts movement, William Morris through his enterprise Morris & Company, produced a variety of decorative arts with textiles and wallpapers comprising a large portion of his artistic output.
-This installation presents examples of original patterns created by Morris printed on both paper and woven fabrics selected directly from the Morris & Company archives which the Met acquired in 1923.
+Acknowledged as the leader of the nineteenth century British Arts and Crafts movement, William Morris through his enterprise Morris and Company produced a variety of decorative arts with textiles and wallpapers comprising a large portion of his artistic output.
+William Morris: Textiles and Wallpaper, presents examples of the exquisite original patterns created by the influential decor pioneer including, “Snakeshead,” (1876), “Evenlode,” (1883) and “Strawberry Thief,” (1883), printed on both fabric and paper, selected directly from the Morris and Company archives which the Met acquired in 1923.

 August 6, 2013 through August 3, 2014

 Woven in linen and wool and meant to be worn or to decorate domestic and religious spaces, the textiles on view in this exhibition, discovered in Egypt and dating to the first centuries of the First Millennium, feature unique design motifs that generally refer to abundance and prosperity, among them birds and beasts, personifications of the seasons, vine scrolls and members of the retinue of the wine god Dionysus.
 This is a rare opportunity to view examples acquired soon after the museum’s founding in 1870, many of which have not been displayed for decades due to their fragility.